freezurbern/ITCS8190-CourseProject/README.md

    - My second error in my project proposal was defining my research question and approach.
 I intended to implement logistic regression on Apache Spark to determine whether an area had experienced urban growth or not.
 After digging into the datasets, I found my urban variable was continuous between 0.0 and 1.0.
 I contacted the instructor who again allowed me to modify my project to work around this mistake.

 # Lessons Learned
+1. My first lesson learned was that much preparation must go into a project proposal.
+My challenges were a result of too little data exploration and knowledge of methods.
+In the future, I will consider datasets carefully and properly document the exact columns of each dataset used in my proposed analysis.
+2. Data pipelines with multiple tools on multiple machines should be avoided.
+For this project, I used R Studio in a Docker container on my server to conduct preprocessing of census data and later for processing of ArcGIS output.
+Census tract polygons were copied from R Studio to ArcGIS Pro on my laptop for tabulation with land cover raster images.
+Then, the tabulations were copied back to R Studio for additional analysis.
+This back-and-forth between multiple machines and multiple applications should be avoided if possible.
+A purely-Spark data pipeline would have been even cleaner.
+3. Native libraries are a convenient black box with nice outputs.
+By implementing regression by-hand, I learned exactly what is going on behind the scenes of native functions.
+I also learned how much work is put into them to give useful outputs such as r-squared or RMSE.
+4. TODO

 # References
 - https://bookdown.org/ripberjt/qrmbook/introduction-to-multiple-regression.html